Odhynn/Naerk/content/Characters/Aeluril.md

 > > | appearance | light green hair, camouflage tattoos, carved longbow |

 The third best archer of [[Oventhart]] and second-in-command of [[Ghostwatch]].
 He spends most of his time in [[Blackwoods]].

+He participated in [[The Archery Contest of Lord Meeldas]] and was the first to succeed the trial, using nine arrows to hit ten apricots.
+Eventually, he lost to [[Delhan Poglu]] and a [[Jarl Yuradal|furry northener]].